Find a Meeting Near You Phone icon 800-643-9618

 4. Tapering Your Alcohol Use

+Tapering involves gradually reducing the amount of alcohol you consume over a period of time until you have reached a moderate drinking level or have stopped drinking.
+Tapering may help reduce the severity of your alcohol withdrawal symptoms, including alcohol cravings and seizures.
 Doctors, alcohol rehab centers, and harm reduction organizations may work with you to set up an alcohol tapering schedule based on the severity of your addiction.
 For example, tapering could involve consuming one less beer a week until you are no longer consuming alcohol at all.

 5. Practicing Mindfulness

-Mindful drinking is the practice of tuning out distractions and being aware of what you’re drinking, the amount you’re drinking, and how it makes you feel.
-Mindful drinking involves taking a drink of alcohol, experiencing the taste, and evaluating your current emotions, including whether drinking offers any benefit.
-If you find that you do not enjoy the taste of your drink and it is not improving your mood and well-being, it might be easier for you to stop drinking.
+Mindful drinking is the practice of tuning out distractions and being aware of what you’re drinking, the amount you’re drinking and how it makes you feel.
+Mindful drinking involves taking a drink of alcohol, experiencing the taste and evaluating your current emotions, including whether drinking offers any benefit.
+If you find that you do not enjoy the taste of your drink and it is not improving your mood and well being, it might be easier for you to stop drinking.

 6. Considering Medication Therapy